 Recipients recognized for promoting diversity in financial planning

-DENVER - The Financial Planning Association® (FPA®) announced its 2013 Diversity Scholarship recipients, recognizing professionals who are working to encourage diversity in the financial planning profession.
-The merit-based scholarship recipients earn one-year FPA membership and complimentary registration and travel expenses to FPA Experience 2013 being held in Orlando, Fla., Oct.
-19-21.
+DENVER - The Financial Planning Association® (FPA®) announced its 2014 Diversity Scholarship recipients, recognizing professionals who are working to encourage diversity in the financial planning profession and the population served.
+The merit-based scholarship recipients earn one-year FPA membership and complimentary registration and travel expenses to the FPA Annual Conference – BE Seattle 2014 being held in Seattle, Sept.
+20-22.

-The FPA Experience 2013 Diversity Scholarship recipients are:
+The FPA Annual Conference – BE Seattle 2014 Diversity Scholarship recipients are:

 The scholarship is awarded to financial services students and professionals who demonstrate and act upon an intense desire to promote diversity in the financial planning profession.
 Criteria for applicants includes: